-Endsleigh was conceived as a 'Picturesque' estate, with a main 'cottage' (by today's standards a substantial house), and various fantasy buildings, of which the chief are the Dairy and Pond Cottage in Dairy Dell, Swiss Cottage, and the Shell Grotto, all intended to create ideas of 'association' to the viewer.
+Endsleigh was conceived as a 'Picturesque' estate, with a main 'cottage' (by today's standards a substantial house), and various fantasy buildings, such as Swiss Cottage, the Dairy and the Shell Grotto, intended to create ideas of 'association' to the viewer.
 Architectural historian David Watkins describes the Picturesque movement as a 'universal mode of vision for the educated classes' during the period, and the landscaping and the placing of buildings at Endsleigh, enhanced by the natural beauty of the site, were to become world renowned.

 The inspiration for Endsleigh is said to come have from Georgiana (1781-1853) the daughter of the socially ambitious Duchess of Gordon.
 Georgiana was brought up in the wilds of Scotland; she inherited a deep love of the countryside, and the arts from her mother.
 The similarities in landscape between her beloved Scottish hills, and the Devonian landscape prompted the decision to build a holiday home at Endsleigh.
 Life at the Duke and Duchess' principal home, Woburn, was opulent, grand, and strictly formal.
 Georgiana brought youth, vitality and warmth to the rather dull round of country entertaining at Woburn.
-The 6th Duke was known to be extravagant, a 'sensualist' who was a great patron of the arts.
+The 6th Duke was known to be extravagant, a 'sensualist', who was a great patron of the arts.
 He commissioned the landscape artist Sir Edwin Landseer (1802-73) to paint Georgiana, unaware that a deep love affair would eventually develop between them.
-One of Georgiana's twelve children, Lady Rachael, was reputed to be the daughter of Landseer; Landseer's drawings of Rachael and her mother still exist.
+One of Georgiana's twelve children Lady Rachael, was reputed to be the daughter of Landseer; Landseer's drawings of Rachael and her mother still exist.